 An employee can only be suspended or terminated for an arrest outside of work if the arrest was for reasons relevant to their job.
 Otherwise, if an employer has reason to believe that progressive discipline would not lead to an employee’s rehabilitation, then termination might be in order.

-In cases of extreme poor performance, where an employer is certain the employee will not respond to coaching, training or mentoring, skipping progressive discipline and going straight to termination may be the best move.
+In cases of extremely poor performance, where an employer is certain the employee will not respond to coaching, training, or mentoring, skipping progressive discipline and going straight to termination may be the best move.
 Especially in a smaller company where every worker’s performance matters even more.
 In these situations, the employer would be wise to document an employee’s poor performance in the event the terminated employee decides to sue.

 To help prevent escalation of any legal action when it comes to terminating employees, remember your organization’s employee handbook is your best friend.
-Be sure to clearly state any and all possible actions that may be grounds for immediate termination, review the handbook with new hires and have them sign a document acknowledging the handbook has been reviewed with them and they understand it your business’ policies.
+Be sure to clearly state any and all possible actions that may be grounds for immediate termination, review the handbook with new hires and have them sign a document acknowledging the handbook has been reviewed with them and they understand your business’ policies.